Kerson-Company/backend-php-junior/docs/index.md

-#### Kerson Company - Desafio Programador PHP Backend Júnior(Laravel)
+#### Kerson Company - PHP Backend Junior Programmer Challenge (Laravel)

-- Esta aplicação é uma API backend em Laravel que implementa um CRUD com os seguintes **endpoints**:
+- This application is a Laravel backend API that implements a CRUD with the following *endpoints*:

 | Endpoint              | Method |
 |-----------------------|:------:|